 If you’ve been on the sweltering sidewalks of NYC in the summer, you know how hard it can be to find things to do in New York when it’s hot out.
 However, it need not be as hard as it seems.
 Dozens of New York attractions offer you the chance to enjoy the highlights of the city and beat the heat.

 This summer, don’t let the heat deter you from taking full advantage of the many things to do in New York.
-Check out a few of the attractions we listed below designed specifically to beat the heat, including everything from maximizing your A.C. exposure to enjoying a refreshing cruise.
+Check out a few of the attractions we listed below designed specifically to beat the heat, including everything from maximizing your A.C. exposure to enjoying a cool-down cruise on the river.

-If you’re looking for things to do on a hot day, try some of these top attractions like…
+If you’re looking for things to do on a hot day in New York, here’s our pick of the best attractions…

 - The American Museum of Natural History